-I can’t stress how much I LOVE eating and making Dhokla.
+I can’t stress how much I LOVE eating and making Dhokra.
 They’re so simple to make and really quick, as it requires no fermenting!
 That’s right no need to keep the batter partying over night.
 They’re really filling too, great for when you have guests over, they’ll think you went through SO MUCH trouble.

-There’s a few different ways you can make Dhoklas, in terms of the Mixture/Batter.
+There’s a few different ways you can make Dhokras, in terms of the Mixture/Batter.
 Normally Khaman is made by Soaking Split Chickpeas and Rice overnight, then being grind into a paste with herbs and spices and leaving that to ferment for a good few hours or overnight.
 I however am the impatient sort!

 Now for the Instant Khaman Dhokla.